-costly to mount than offline attacks, on a per-guess basis.
-Whereas offline, an attacker might check a billion guesses on a single host, online an attacker might need thousands of hosts.
-First, if we assume IP addresses that send millions of failed attempts will be blocked, the load must be distributed.
-Also, the load could exceed legitimate traffic; in a service with one million users where the average user logs in once per day, a total of one billion guesses (one thousand guesses per account) is as many login requests as the legitimate population generates in three years.
-If legitimate users fail 5% or so of the time (due to, say, typos or forgetting) the attacker will generate as many fail events as the legitimate population generates in 60 years.
+Nonetheless, online guessing attacks are much more costly to mount than offline ones on a per-guess basis.
+Whereas, offline, an attacker might check a billion guesses on a single host, online an attacker might need thousands of hosts.
+If we assume IP addresses that send millions of failed attempts will be blocked, the load must be distributed.
+Second, the online guess requires an HTTP POST event, and significant round-trip delay, which is clearly more costly than calculation of a hash.
+Third, the load may exceed legitimate traffic: in a service with one million users where the average user logs in once per day, a total of one billion guesses (one thousand guesses per account) is as many login requests as the legitimate population generates in 3 years.
+If legitimate users fail 5% or so of the time (due to typos, forgetting, etc.) the attacker will generate as many fail events as the legitimate population generates in 60 years.

 Choosing a password to withstand an offline attack is thus much more difficult than choosing one to withstand an online attack.
-Yet the additional effort pays off only in the very restricted circumstances in which offline attacks can occur.13 It makes little sense to focus on this risk when offline attacks are dwarfed by other vectors (such as malware).
+Yet the additional effort pays off only in the very restricted circumstances in which offline attacks can occur [15].
+It makes little sense to focus on this risk when offline attacks are dwarfed by other vectors (such as malware).